-Pupils in our Senior Phase can choose to study Higher, Intermediate 2 and National 4 and 5 PE, working towards the standards set by the SQA.
-Pupils in S3 can our choose PE Sport or PE Dance course which will allow them to progress into the National 4 and 5 Courses.
+Pupils in S3 can our choose PE Team or PE Creative Elective courses which will allow them to progress into the National 4 and 5 in S4.
 Pupils taking these courses must be fully involved in all practical elements and complete homework tasks regularly in preparation for assessments and examinations.
-Within Core PE from S3, pupils are given the opportunity to become Sports Leaders demonstrating a desire to take the initiative and lead whilst working with younger pupils.
+Within Core PE from S3, pupils are given the opportunity to become Sports Leaders demonstrating a desire to take the initiative and lead whilst working with younger pupil.